 Starting from scratch, sediments from the bottom of the lake were used to create the islands, marshes (swamps) and mud flats, in total corresponding the size of the inner city of Amsterdam.

 On the main island (called Haven Eiland or Harbor Island because yes, it has a harbor) the 12 m high birdwatching shelter called the Steltloper, is attracting attention.
-Climbing the structure provides you with an all over bird view on the area.
+Climb the structure to enjoy an all over bird view on the area.
 As you can see on some of the pictures, there are more birdwatching shelters with all different look and feel.

 Storm, seeds and bones